Cecure-Intelligence-Limited/cil-internship-cohort-04/Nasiff_Bello/Module 3/serviceModel.md

 SaaS platforms are:
 - Available over the internet.
 - Hosted on a remote server by a third-party provider.
-- Scalable, with di􀁸erent tiers for small, medium, and enterprise-level businesses.
+- Scalable, with different tiers for small, medium, and enterprise-level businesses.
-- Inclusive, o􀁸ering security, compliance, and maintenance as part of the cost.
+- Inclusive, offering security, compliance, and maintenance as part of the cost.

 ## Things to Consider Before SaaS Implementation
 1. Opt for configuration over customization within a SaaS-based delivery model.
 The configuration will allow you to tailor without changing the core product, whereas, customization will make it challenging to scale with the constant updates and documentation.